What Is Ultra-Wideband?

 Apple and Samsung are members of the FiRa Consortium, an industry group dedicated to advancing the use of UWB in ranging and positioning applications.
 Apple recommends developers join the FiRa Consortium in order to utilize their UWB tech for applications and devices using their new ‘Nearby Interaction’ framework.
 This framework provides the means for developers to use Apple’s U1 hardware to create new and interesting interaction methods for games, AR experiences, and yes, the smart home.

 We haven’t seen much movement on this, however.
-An iOS developer name Bastian Andelefski developed a proof-of-concept app that used UWB for smart home control, basically allowing you to point your phone at a smart device and have it present the relevant controls for you.
+An iOS developer by the name of Bastian Andelefski developed a proof-of-concept app that used UWB for smart home control, basically allowing you to point your phone at a smart device and have it present the relevant controls for you.
 It wasn’t viable at the time due to various limitations, and a subsequent attempt by start up Fluid One to make it a commercial product failed to gain traction on Kickstarter.

-The new FP2 presece sensor from smart home brand Aqara seems to deliver on some of the automation benefits of UWB, but actually uses mmWave radar for location detection instead.
+The new FP2 presence sensor from smart home brand Aqara seems to deliver on some of the automation benefits of UWB, but actually uses mmWave radar for location detection instead.
 This falls short of the full potential of UWB as it doesn’t provide for gesture detection, although it can detect falls and the location of up to five individual occupants in one of 30 ‘zones’ within a room.

-As for actual smart home UWB devices and apps outside of object tracking, we’re still waiting.
-The potential is there, but specific hardware needs to be integrated into smart home devices in order to take advantage of the capability on our smartphones, and that uptake can be painfully slow at first.
+The potential is there, but specific hardware needs to be integrated into smart home devices in order to take advantage of the capability on our smartphones, and as with all new standards, that uptake can be painfully slow at first.

 David Mead

-David Mead is an IT infrastructure professional with over 20 years of experience across a wide range of hardware and software solutions.
-David holds numerous IT certifications and has dedicated himself to helping others with technology throughout his career.
+David Mead is an IT infrastructure professional with over 20 years of experience across a wide range of hardware and software systems, designing and support technology solutions to help people solve real problems.
+When not tinkering with technology, David also enjoys science fiction, gaming, and playing drums.

 Previous